confluentinc/ksql/design-proposals/klip-11-DQL.md

 We suggest to distinguish the following query properties:

-* considers a single point in (event) time vs considers a (potentially finite or infinite) time range
+* considers a single point in (event) time vs. considers a (potentially finite or infinite) time range
 * self-terminating or runs "forever" (i.e., until terminated by a user)
 * query input types; note, we extend the discussion to arbitrary n-ary queries, even if KSQL only supports unary and binary queries atm
   (why we consider only those two categories gets clear later):
   * all inputs are tables
   * at least one input is a stream
 * we don't consider the output type, because it's not a property of the query itself, but derived by the design of query language
-* we don't consider transient (client/CLI) queries vs persistent queries (CSAS, CTAS) because both should have the same semantics
+* we don't consider transient (client/CLI) queries vs. persistent queries (CSAS, CTAS) because both should have the same semantics

 Note, that while we consider those properties as independent in general, there are some corner case for which some properties contradict each other, i.e., there are some partial dependencies.
 More details below.